Princeton-LSI-ResearchComputing/tracebase/.github/ISSUE_TEMPLATE/bug_report.md

 ### Requirements

-- List of conditions to be met for the feature
+- [ ] 1.
+List of numbered conditions to be met for the feature
-- E.g. Every column/row must display a value, i.e. cannot be empty
+- [ ] 2.
+E.g. Every column/row must display a value, i.e. cannot be empty
+- [ ] 3.
+Numbers for reference & checkboxes for progress tracking

 ### Limitations

-- A list of things this work will not fix
+- A list of things this work will specifically not do
-- E.g. Getting edge case X to work requires too much effort and will not be fixed in this effort.
+- E.g. This feature will only handle the most frequent use case X

-### Affected/Changed Components
+### Affected Components

+A list of repo items, dependencies, etc, labeled as added, deleted, or changed.
+E.g.:

-- Files
+- changed: File path
-- Environment variables
+- added: Environment variable
-- External executables
+- deleted: External executable
-- Database tables
+- changed: Database table
-- Cron job settings
+- added: Cron job
-- Etc.

 ### DESIGN